RedArtelerist/OnlineBookStore/README.md

 PATCH: /api/orders/{id} - Edit order status of a specific order (ADMIN)
 ```

-<a name="docker"></a>
 ## Project Launch with Docker
-1. Clone the repository from GitHub
+1. Clone the repository from GitHub: `git clone https://github.com/RedArtelerist/OnlineBookStore.git`
 2. Create a `.env` file with the necessary environment variables (as an example for filling - `.env.sample`).
 3. Run `mvn clean package` command
+4. Install Docker: <a href="https://docs.docker.com/get-docker/">Get Docker</a>
-4. Run `docker-compose up --build` command to build and start the Docker containers
+5. Run `docker-compose build && docker-compose up` command to build and start the Docker containers
-5. The application should be running at `http://localhost:8088`.
+6. The application should be running at `http://localhost:8088`.
 You can test the operation of the application using swagger `http://localhost:8088/swagger-ui/index.html`.

-<a name="demo"></a>
 ## Project demonstration
 ### Video demo
+<a href="https://www.loom.com/share/d875e1c1a6e649c4a7b765ca6001f79e">Link for short demo of this API</a>
 ### Try it yourself
 Here you can test book store API http://ec2-54-86-112-238.compute-1.amazonaws.com/swagger-ui/index.html \
 If you want access `ADMIN` role you can use next credentials:
 - email: `admin@gmail.com`
 - password: `admin1`
-> [!IMPORTANT]
-> But please be careful and don't clear the entire database 🤗